bingozhyr/f-BGM/README.md

 ## Model architecture
 ### The f-DLC architecture
 ![f-DLC](img/f-DLC.png)
 f-DLC receives ≤26 consecutive ORFs as inputs.
 First, f-DLC transforms the ORFs into linearized token sequences with a hierarchical domain-to-protein structure, which consists of Pfam domain tokens prefixed with [PRE] token for each ORF.
 Then the tokens are translated into 72-D embeddings consisting of three components: (1) 64-D domain-specific learnable embeddings; (2) 4-D embeddings encoding domains’ relative positioning information in protein; (3) 4-D embeddings encoding domains’ enrichment information in BGC (only enabled during downstream establishment of f-BGM).
-Next, the embeddings are passed through four sequential TFEs with different attention masks to achieve layer-wise information interaction.
+Next, the embeddings are passed through four sequential transformer encoders (TFE) with different attention masks to achieve layer-wise information interaction.
 Specifically, the first and second TFE mainly focus on inter-domain information interaction within single protein and multiple proteins, respectively.
 Meanwhile the attention connections from domain tokens to corresponding prefix tokens are enabled for real-time domain-to-protein information aggregation.
 The third TFE only retains the domain-to-protein attention mechanism to fully summarize the upstream extracted features and thereby generate meaningful protein-level embeddings for downstream use.
 The fourth TFE reversely calculates on the attention connections from prefix tokens to domain tokens to satisfy domain-level BERT-style pretraining, where 15% of the input domain tokens are masked and the model is guided to recover these tokens by a downstream multi-classification header.

 ### The f-BGM architecture
 ![f-BGM](img/f-BGM.png)